evanhadam/evanhadam/README.md

 - 😄 Pronouns: **he/him**
 - ⚡ Fun fact: **Ask me about my marathon training!
 Currently attempting to qualify for the Boston Marathon.**

-- Note: All Dream Team Engineering and research projects are in private repositories due to sensitive data use and intellectual property protection.
+- Note: All Dream Team Engineering and research projects (where most of my work is) are in private repositories due to sensitive data use and intellectual property protection.